mahn14/Nonparametric-Statistics/README.md

 # Nonparametric-Statistics
-Classwork and Assignments from STAT 3504 at Virginia Tech
+Assignments from STAT 3504 at Virginia Tech

 This repo contains code given by the professor Dr. Gramacy (http://bobby.gramacy.com/).
 Many of the statistical methods implemented as a function were presented in class, with minor changes for completing homeworks.
 Examples of class code, the raw homework questions, and exams can be found on his website.